 One of the most renowned features of Amish is the beards worn by men.
 Known as the Amish beard, this is characterized by a long untrimmed growth of facial hair which is not accompanied by a mustache.
 Some might wonder why this is so, as facial hair usually includes mustaches as well as beards.

 There are two major reasons behind this tradition.
 A mustache is seen as a symbol of pride and vanity by the Amish.
 Their lifestyle abstains from both and embraces humility and submissiveness.
 Hence, a mustache is not supposed to be part of their appearance.

-The tradition also traces back its origin to the social scenario in the early days of the Amish in Europe.
-During those days, long moustaches were associated with aristocratic men who often served in the military.
-In their incipient period, the Mennonites including the Amish were often harassed by the military and other violent groups.
+The tradition of no mustaches also traces back its origin to the social scenario in the early days of the Amish in Europe.
+During those days, long mustaches were associated with aristocratic men who often served in the military.
+In their incipient period, the Mennonites, including the Amish, were often harassed by the military and other violent groups.
 Because of this, the Amish, who consider themselves a peaceful sect, decided to forego any signs that would associate themselves to these violent groups.
-One of the ways to do it was to refrain from growing moustaches.
+One of the ways to do it was to refrain from growing mustaches.
 It continued as a tradition and still remains among the Old Order Amish people.